milkyway-labs/milkyway/x/restaking/README.md

 ServiceJoinedByOperator stores the indexes to perform a reverse lookup of [Operator joined services](#operator-joined-services).
-It allows to obtain the list of operators that have joined a specific service.
+It allows obtaining the list of operators that have joined a specific service.

 * ServiceJoinedByOperator: `indexes.NewReversePair(0x16)`

 ### Pool delegation

 PoolDelegation stores the delegation made by a user toward a pool.
-It allows to obtain all the user's delegation toward a pool and to quick check if a user has delegated toward a specific pool.
+It allows obtaining all of a user’s delegations for a pool and quickly checking if a delegation exists.

 * PoolDelegation: `0xa1 | UserAddr | PoolID -> ProtocolBuffer(Delegation)`

 ### Pool delegations by pool ID

 PoolDelegation stores the delegations made toward a specific pool.
-It allows to perform a reverse lookup of [Pool delegation](#pool-delegation).
+It supports a reverse lookup for [Pool delegation](#pool-delegation).

 * PoolDelegationsByPoolID: `0xa2 | PoolID | UserAddr -> []byte{}`

 ### Pool unbonding delegation

 PoolUnbondingDelegation stores the pools unbonding delegation made by a user.
-It allows to obtain a user's pool unbonding delegation.
+It allows obtaining a user's pool unbonding delegation.

 * PoolUnbondingDelegation: `0xa3 | UserAddr | PoolID -> ProtocolBuffer(UnbondingDelegation)`

 ### Operator delegation

 OperatorDelegation stores the delegation made by a user toward an operator.
-It allows to obtain all the user's delegation toward an operator and to quick check if a user has delegated toward a specific operator.
+It allows obtaining all of a user’s delegations to an operator.

 * PoolDelegation: `0xb1 | UserAddr | OperatorID -> ProtocolBuffer(Delegation)`

 ### Operator delegations by operator ID

 OperatorDelegationsByOperatorID stores the delegations made toward a specific operator.
-It allows to perform a reverse lookup of [Operator delegation](#operator-delegation).
+It supports a reverse lookup for [Operator delegation](#operator-delegation).

 * OperatorDelegationsByOperatorID: `0xb2 | OperatorID | UserAddr -> []byte{}`